Articles

 Prague

 Europe contains many cities of charm, beauty and interest.
-European cities exude the wonder of a Jewish past and in some cases of a fragile present.
+European cities exude the wonder of a Jewish past, and in some cases, of a fragile present.
 Prague has to be one of the most beautiful and atmospheric cities in the world.
-Wrap up warm in the early winter and inhale the wonders of its buildings, bridges, art, museums, synagogues, cemeteries, Golem, clock and towers...
+Wrap up warm in the early winter and inhale the wonders of its buildings, bridges, art, museums, synagogues, cemeteries, Golem, clocks and towers...

 Read More